gladiusio/gladius-hiring-challenge/README.md

 Welcome to the Gladius coding challenge.
 The challenge is pretty simple, create a dApp (Decentralized App) that submits your hiring information (encrypted against our public key) to the blockchain.

 Our contract has been deployed to the Ropsten Test Net.
 If you need the Application Contract address, email us at [careers@gladius.io](mailto://careers@gladius.io).
-We want to keep this secret to get an estimate of
+We want to keep this secret to get an estimate of time to completion.

 You will have approximately 2 days to complete and submit your application to the blockchain.
 We are not going to judge by time per se, e.g. a complete well-coded application that took 3 days is better than a rushed application that took a single day.